sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

 - `event_id`
   - Universally unique identifier (UUID) for the event
 - `sequence`
-  - The event sequence number, automatically set and updated by the agent.
+  - The event sequence number, automatically set by the agent and incremented by 1 for each check execution or keepalive event.

 ## Use event data